 Couscous – Najia hand-rolls couscous every Friday at midday – come and watch or roll some with her, no charge.
-It will then be on the menu from 13.00.
+It will then be on the menu from 13.00 each Friday.

 Out & About

-Cafe Clock have a great cooking school, this runs every day from 10.00, advance booking essential.
+Cafe Clock also have a cooking school, this runs every day from 10.00, advance booking essential.